ezagroba/mob-testing/mob-testing.md

 ### learning > outcomes

+- provide a space where learning can happen, <br/>and it will
 - very few bugs found
 - very few notes taken
 - very small charter scope

+Notes:
+- make it as easy as possible to be the best you can be

+===

+### sessions that didn't lead to learning

+- facilitate one session for another team
+- have new member join one of our sessions
+- stuck in a rabbit hole
+- yak-shaving setting up someone's machine

+===

+### tips to promote learning

+- have a charter specific enough to decide if you're deviating from it
+- stick with it, habits take longer to build

+Notes:
+- nobody thinks mobbing is useful after just one session
+- example of Data Hub instructions session

 ===